This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 In the Promotion console home page, you can:

-• create or clone a promotion when a promotion group has been started and in-progress
+• create or clone a promotion when a promotion group has been started and in progress.

-• search by Project, Priority, Status, Date, or Stop further processing
+• search by Project, Priority, Status, Date, or Stop further processing.

-• view the summary of an existing promotion group or edit an existing promotion group
+• view the summary of an existing promotion group or edit an existing promotion group.

-• delete a promotion group
+• delete a promotion group.

-Viewing, Editing a Promotion Group
+Viewing or Editing a Promotion Group

 To view and/or edit a promotion group,